Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 The *Salaf* would consider it from the principles of the *Sunnah* itself that a person would leave discussion and arguing in the religion, even if the person himself is upon the right path.
 This is once again due to the fact that no-one from the people of *Sunnah* and *Jamā’ah* have ever debated, argued or discussed regarding the *Sunnah*.
-Rather all of them – from the *Sahābah* (رضي‬ الله عنهم‬) and until the end of what was of scholars of the *Salaf* – have submitted to the meaning of the *hadīth* without debating, arguing and discussing, all while following the above mentioned principles.
+Rather all of them – from the *Sahābah* (رضي الله عنهم) and until the end of what was of scholars of the *Salaf* – have submitted to the meaning of the *hadīth* without debating, arguing and discussing, all while following the above mentioned principles.
 This religion is based upon submission – thus the name Al-Islām (Submission) – and therefore contradicting this by indulging in discussions and arguing is an innovation not performed by the *Salaf.* Furthermore opening the door to discussing and debating the meaning of the *ahādīth* only opens the door to misguidance and mistakes, while submitting and remaining quiet is the way of staying safe.